SexChrLab/XYalign/docs/usage.rst

-The different modules of XYalign have slightly different requirements, but in general you'll need: a **bam file** and the **reference fasta file** used to generate it.
+The different modules of XYalign have slightly different requirements, but in general you'll need: a **bam file** and the **reference fasta file** used to generate it (it's critically important, as using a different fasta will cause errors).
 XYalign also requires a *list of chromosomes* to analyze, the *name of the X chromosome*, and the *name of the Y chromosome* (if in the assembly).
 The chromosome names must *exactly* match those in the bam header and reference fasta - 'chr19' is not equivalent to '19', for example.